FilippoRomeo/mnist/README.md

+# MNIST Digit Classification App

-# Overview
+## Overview

 This project is an end-to-end MNIST digit classification application designed for deployment on a self-managed server.
 It involves training a PyTorch model, creating an interactive front-end with Streamlit, logging predictions to a PostgreSQL database, and deploying the application using Docker and Docker Compose.
 Additionally, the model can be fine-tuned based on user feedback to improve accuracy.
-The development environment uses Conda for managing dependencies.
+The development environment is managed using Conda.

 ## Features

 - **Digit Recognition**: A PyTorch model classifies handwritten digits from the MNIST dataset.
 - **Interactive Web UI**: Users can draw digits in a Streamlit-based web app.
-- **Prediction & Feedback**: The app provides model predictions along with confidence scores, and users can submit correct labels for feedback.
+- **Prediction & Feedback**: The app provides model predictions with confidence scores, and users can submit correct labels for feedback.
-- **Database Logging**: PostgreSQL stores predictions and feedback.
+- **Database Logging**: PostgreSQL stores predictions and user feedback.
-- **Retraining**: The model can be fine-tuned incrementally based on user feedback.
+- **Incremental Retraining**: The model can be fine-tuned based on feedback to improve accuracy.
-- **Containerization & Deployment**: The entire application is containerized using Docker and deployed on a self-managed server.
+- **Containerized Deployment**: The entire application runs inside Docker containers for seamless deployment.

 ## Technologies Used

 - **Machine Learning**: PyTorch, TensorFlow
 - **Front-End**: Streamlit
 - **Database**: PostgreSQL
+- **Virtual Environment**: Conda
 - **Containerization**: Docker, Docker Compose
-- **Virtual Environment**: Conda

 ## Installation & Setup